"Jesus said, “I am the way, the truth, and the life. No one comes to the Father except through Me."

 20 June 2021 6:00pm Evening Service - Jeremiah 6 (Bradley Hammond)

 15 June 2021 7:30pm Bible Study

 The Gates of Jerusalem - The Fountain Gate (2) (Steve Jakeman)

-Please note the above services are pre-recorded, and then edited to include hymn singing from services held before the coronavirus restrictions.
-Previous full-service recordings are available here.
+Please note the above online services contain hymn singing recorded during services held before the coronavirus restrictions.
+Previous sermons are available here.
 May the Lord bless His Word to our souls.

 Please follow this link for further information about the Gospel of God